 Paruresis Breath Hold Technique – Common Problems

-As we said earlier, the breath hold technique is very popular but not always as easy as it sounds!
-We’ve gathered together a list of the main 5 problems associated with the practice as reported by real people:
+As I said earlier, the breath hold technique is very popular but not always as easy as it sounds!
+I’ve gathered together a list of the main 5 problems associated with the practice as reported by real people:

 - It sounds simple but it takes time to master the art.
 The trick seems to be in calming the mind – you need to get it under your control.
 Make sure you are comfortable and you are breathing at the normal rate.
 Before you actually start, take a calm breath.
 Hold it for 2 seconds and then let out about 80% of it.
 Now start your breath hold.
 Remember … keep calm and breath hold!

 - Because you need to keep holding your breath for about 45-50 seconds or maybe more – many people struggle to get their muscles to relax, especially in the abdominal region.
 The solution … practise.
 You are cutting off your body’s air supply; it is natural for it to panic.
 But with practise you can get to the relaxed state needed.

 - For some the problem is a little different.
 They manage to hold their breath long enough to get the stream started but then find themselves needing to take a big gulp of air and that’s when they just stopped peeing all over again!
 The explanation for this is that the sudden intake of breath makes the urinary sphincter tense again.
 The way around is that you need to practise taking in ‘little sips’ of air instead of large gulps.
 That way you can hold on to the calm set of mind and continue to pee.
 However, this also requires practise – since you need to train your body to not panic.
 A little pressure applied to the bladder when the flow has started may also help.